-Syphilis screening is highly recommended for those who deliver a stillborn infant after 20 weeks.
+Doctors recommend syphilis screening for those who deliver a stillborn infant after 20 weeks.
 Pregnant people with Syphilis may have a higher risk of stillbirth, depending on how long they have had the disease.
 There is also a possibility that the fetus will die soon after birth.

-Approximately 40 percent of infants who are not treated for Syphilis die during pregnancy.
+Approximately 40 percent of infants not treated for Syphilis die during pregnancy.

 In some cases, infected mothers deliver babies that remain safe and alive with no symptoms of Syphilis.
 However, such asymptomatic infants should get immediate treatment, too, as symptoms appear after a few weeks and may worsen due to a lack of timely medical aid.

-An infant may experience complications like developmental delay and seizures or may reach death if not getting treatment when required.
-Syphilis-positive pregnant women should be screened and examined for congenital Syphilis during pregnancy.
+An infant may experience complications like developmental delay and seizures or reach death if not getting treatment when required.
+Syphilis-positive pregnant women should get screening and examination for congenital Syphilis during pregnancy.

 Syphilis and HIV

-Syphilis and HIV are STIs, and their standard transmission mode is sexual contact.
-Therefore, the risk of having HIV hikes up to two- to five-fold when syphilis is already present.
+Syphilis and HIV are STIs; their standard transmission mode is sexual contact.
+Therefore, the risk of having HIV hikes up to two- to five-fold when Syphilis is already present.

 Diagnosis needs a careful examination of symptoms.
 In the case of Syphilis, diagnosis is a bit tricky due to common similarities.
-It may be confused with other conditions.
+It may mistake for other conditions.

 If you notice any signs of Syphilis, like skin rashes, chlamydia bumps on the tongue, white-colored spotted tongue, or the symptoms mentioned earlier, it is the right time to consult a doctor.

-In order to see your case precisely, your doctor may do your examination and interlink your symptoms.
-If a medical officer notices Impairment in a nervous system, he may get the link to tertiary Syphilis.
+To see your case precisely, your doctor may examine and interlink your symptoms.
+If a medical officer notices an Impairment in the nervous system, he may get the link to tertiary Syphilis.

 A testing kit for Syphilis is a blessing as it can help proceed with early diagnosis and treatment.
-Get yourself tested if you feel like having symptoms of Syphilis.
+Get a proper diagnostic test if you feel like having symptoms of Syphilis.
 In case of positive results, getting doctors’ appointments for follow-up sessions is crucial.

 Getting yourself tested daily is recommended if you are at risk of Syphilis due to your partner’s medical history or any other reason.